rakeshvani/Web-Development/README.md

 # Web-Development
-In this series we learn html,css,bootstrap,javascripts
+In this series we learn html and its syntax